brucou/-rxcc-state/README.md

 - action factories return the **updates** to the extended state (JSON patch format) to avoid any unwanted direct modification of the extended state
-- no restriction is made on output of transducers, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be composed by function composition)
+- no restriction is made on output of transducers, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be composed by passing the output of a yield from the firs machine as an input to the second machine)
 - reactive programming is enabled by exposing a pure function of an input stream, which run the transducer for each incoming input, thus generating a sequence of outputs